Divide and Conquer: Campaign Map, Remade for 3.2 - v2.1 released!!!

 and many more surprises throughout the map...

 Download for Third Age: Total War 3.2 This is for vanilla Third Age 3.2 with no additional mods!
 Make sure you follow the install instructions or you WILL CTD.
-2.0 is not save-game compatible with any previous version.
+2.1 is not save-game compatible with any previous version.
 A fresh install is not required to update.
 After its install, if you unticked the checkbox, or if your unsure, make sure you run the RUN AFTER INSTALL.bat file located in your Third Age folder!
-2.0 is a complete remake of the map, with improved scale, detail and lore-accuracy.
+2.1 is a general improvement on the previous version, improving AI, adding the AP 4.0 content and generally completing missing features/functionality from 2.0.
+2.0 was a complete remake of the map, with improved scale, detail and lore-accuracy.

 1. Download the mod from the provided link.

-2. Run the installer provided, making sure that the installer installs to the correct folder.
+2. Run the installers provided in order, making sure that the installers install to the correct folders.
 Right click and select Run as Administrator before you run the installer if you are using Vista, Windows 7 or Windows 8.
 3. If you unchecked the checkbox at the end of the install, or if you are unsure, run the RUN AFTER INSTALL.bat file in your Third_Age_3 folder, which is located in the /mods folder of your Kingdoms install.
 If this fails, check the Troubleshooting section on this page.

 4. Enjoy the new campaign map!